icelandico/geodev_site/src/lib/content/blog/circular-progress-component-in-react.md

 ```

 Here are constants inside the component.
 These just get the values for radius and other data needed to render the `svg` correctly.
-The example usage of this component and how does it look:
+The final part is how you can use the component.

 ```javascript
 function App() {